Apeejay Kolkata Literary Festival (AKLF) 2017, Heritage Tour on the River Ganges

 The 100 ft memorial built in the Indo-Mughal style has prows of an ancient galley projecting from each side and is capped by four mini minarets and a large dome.
 The towering structure built in the honor of 896 Lascars, who died fighting for the British Navy during the Great War of 1914 – 18 (First World War).

-As we sailed further down the river we sailed past the Demerara Clock Tower, located inside the Port Trust complex.
+As we sailed further down the river we sailed past the Port Trust Clock Tower (wrongly refered as the Demerara Clock Tower), located inside the Port Trust complex.
 The dock adjoining the clock tower is no longer in used but it was once used as the point of departure for the Indian labourers heading for Suriname, Guyana, Mauritius, Fiji, South Africa and Trinidad.
+(Also read: Indentured Indian Labourers Memorial and Clcok Tower)

 We are the forgotten children of mother India.
 Mauritius, Trinidad, Suriname, Guyana and Fiji celebrate Indian Arrival Day and have memorials for the Indian workers.
 But in India no one remembers them